-Back to results
+Back to resource center

 menu terminology

 Meatless Monday is a popular, internationally recognized meat reduction campaign.
-Its simple premise — skip meat one day a week for your health and the health of the planet — is easy for customers to understand and appreciate.
+Its simple premise—skip meat one day a week for your health and the health of the planet—is easy for customers to understand and appreciate.
 Meatless Monday doesn't mean you have to eliminate meat from the menu.
 Instead, offer and highlight plant-based and meat-free options.

-Best Practices to Promote Meatless Monday and Increase Sales of Plant-Based Items
+Best practices to promote Meatless Monday and increase sales of plant-based items

-Menu Recommendations:
+Menu recommendations:

 • Use enticing words that describe the texture, taste, or smell of menu items (see list of descriptors below).

-• List plant-based options among other items on the menu, not in a separate vegan, vegetarian or meatless section.
+• List plant-based options among other items on the menu, not in a separate vegan, vegetarian, or meatless section.

 • Do not label dishes as “vegan” or “vegetarian.”
 Instead use a small leaf, “v” or green heart icon to indicate when dishes are plant-based.